slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 #image: assets/images/2023-10/meds.jpg
 image: assets/images/2023-10/shutterstock_2269334607_license_resize.png
 ---
-Patient safety continues to be an issue in 2023, with nearly [1 in 4 patients](https://www.nbcnews.com/health/health-news/nearly-1-4-us-hospital-patients-experience-harmful-event-study-finds-rcna65119) experiencing an adverse event upon admission.
+Patient safety continues to be an issue in 2023, with nearly [1 in 4 patients](https://www.nbcnews.com/health/health-news/nearly-1-4-us-hospital-patients-experience-harmful-event-study-finds-rcna65119) experiencing an adverse event (ADE) upon admission.
 Up to 40% of adverse events were related to medications given in the hospital, underscoring the importance of post-market drug surveillance and sufficient bedside resources.

 For the former, consumers and healthcare professionals are encouraged to report adverse events to the FDA.
 The information is captured in the [FDA Adverse Events Reporting System](https://www.fda.gov/drugs/surveillance/questions-and-answers-fdas-adverse-event-reporting-system-faers), which is used to improve product safety and protect public health.
 Over the years, [NLP](https://www.lifescienceleader.com/doc/how-the-fda-views-natural-language-processing-0001) has been used in FDA case analysis, such as identifying causal relationships between products and adverse events.
 AI continues to play an important role there, including the use of [LLMs](https://www.fda.gov/about-fda/nctr-research-focus-areas/bertox-initiative) to improve efficiency and accuracy.